- Prayer and Worship

 between partners and to manage the reconstruction.

-The result was the Partnership for Church Reconstruction ("Proche").
+The result is the Partnership for Church Reconstruction ("Proche").
 This collaborative body is entrusted with managing the reconstruction program to ensure quality of construction, as well as a rigorous and transparent administration of funds.
 Other funders, including dioceses and parish twinning programs, are encouraged to use Proche for Church reconstruction projects.
 Proche is governed by a Joint Steering Committee with representatives from the Haitian Conference of Bishops (CEH), the Haitian conference of the Religious (CHR), the Apostolic Nuncio to Haiti, the USCCB, Adveniat of Germany, and the French Conference of Bishops (CEF).
 Project funding decisions are made within each donor organization.

 By accepting this message, you will be leaving the website of the